 Domaine Bregeon Muscadet Sèvre et Maine ‘Gorges’ 2013

-This bold white wine is made from Melon de Bourgogne grapes, which originate in the Burgundy region of France.
+Arguably one of the most refreshing drinks, this bold white wine is made from Melon de Bourgogne grapes, which originate in the Burgundy region of France.
 Although the grape eventually vanished from the region, it lives on in Muscadet Sèvre et Maine, where it’s planted in gabbro soils and aged on the lees for 28 months.
 “This coastal French white over-delivers with both intellectual and sensory satisfaction.”

 PAIRS WELL WITH: Tomales Bay oysters

 Ameztoi ‘Rubentis’ Rosé Getariako Txakolina 2017

 Thanks to the resulting contact between the grapes—harvested near the ocean—and sea-spray, Karlicek has deemed the rosé as the “vinous equivalent of Gatorade.”